tamarros94/TIP-textAlignment/README.md

 }]
 ```

-*The struct that we get is an array, consisting e_1, … ,e_n elements.
+The struct that we get is an array, consisting e_1, … ,e_n elements.
 Each element is a struct containing:

-•	Both manuscripts id's.
+-	Both manuscripts id's.
-•	Page number in both manuscripts.
+-	Page number in both manuscripts.
-•	An array of all the matching polygons (describing some words) in those pages.
+-	An array of all the matching polygons (describing some words) in those pages.

 ### Code Implementation